rayzax/HoneyMesh/docs/docs/04-Installation Steps.md

   <h3>3.
 Follow the Next Steps</h3>
   <p>
     After dependencies are installed, proceed with deployment using the main HoneyMesh script.
+    You will need to reboot or log out in order for the changes to take effect
   </p>

   <h3>4.
 Run HoneyMesh</h3>